-We have published our inaugural Environmental, Social and Governance Report which is available on our Investor Relations website at ir.upstart.com.
+Our Board, through the nominating and corporate governance committee, oversees matters related to corporate social responsibility.
+Information regarding our corporate social responsibility programs and initiatives is available on our Investor Relations website at ir.upstart.com.
 The contents posted on our Investor Relations website are not incorporated by reference into this proxy statement.